 6 Easy Brooder Ideas

 Large Plastic Tote– These are easily found in hardware and home stores.
 The totes come in various sizes and the size you need will depend on how many chicks you are going to raise.
 I often start with a smaller tote for the first weeks and then move them into a large, long storage tote as they grow and begin to eat more and run around more.
 This year, I also added a wire fence around the tote to give it more height.
 The chicks are able to fly up and out of the bin after three weeks and this keeps them contained a bit longer!
+Large plastic tubs are one of the easiest chick brooder ideas.

 Children’s Swimming Pool– My favorite brooder for ducklings is a toddler swimming pool.
 These come in various sizes and the only problem is that they take up a good bit of floor space in your home.
 Ducklings can go outside earlier than chicks, but while they are still covered in down, they need to be kept warm and dry.
 This is not easy with the mess they create.
 Ducklings can make a soggy mess out of a small amount of water!
 Using the swimming pool allows you to wipe it out easily, keeping the brooder cleaner.
 There are poles that can be purchased to hang the heat lamp over the brooder.